How Much Do Garden Windows Cost in 2025?

 Garden Window Cost Factors

-Consider these common cost factors when planning your garden window budget.
+It’s essential to consider common cost factors, such as size, labor, and permits, when planning your garden window budget.

 Size

-Size largely dictates the price you pay for a garden window.
+Size is the most significant factor in determining the price of your garden window.
 Replacing a window costs less if you swap the old window for a new one of the same size.
-Replacing a window with one of a larger size means more prep work to increase the size of the wall and more finishing work to repair the area.
+Replacing a window with one of a larger size requires more preparation work to accommodate the increased wall size and additional finishing work to repair the surrounding area.
 Installing a window costs more than replacing an existing one.

-Here are the cost ranges for varying sizes of garden windows, not including labor.
+Here are the cost ranges for various sizes of garden windows, excluding labor.

 Labor

 Labor costs should include the actual installation, as well as removal, disposal, and cleanup.
-Steps involved in installation may include:
+Steps involved in installation may consist of:

 • Covering floors and furniture in the interior to prevent damage